larispoli/immunoassay-lot-correction/README.md

 For analyses using mixed-effects models, including plate as a random effect should be considered to absorb residual variation not captured by the standard curve correction (Whitcomb et al. 2010).
 For analyses using corrected values directly (e.g., threshold-based detection, time series), the corrected values represent the best available estimate of the true concentration on the reference lot's scale.

-All analyses were performed in R using the tidyverse suite for data manipulation and visualization.
+All analyses were performed in R using the drc package (Ritz et al. 2015) for simultaneous curve fitting and the tidyverse suite for data manipulation and visualization.

 ---

 ## Referenced Literature

+- Algeciras-Schimnich A, Bruns DE, Boyd JC, Bryant SC, La Fortune KA, Grebe SKG.
+(2013).
+Failure of current laboratory protocols to detect lot-to-lot reagent differences: findings and possible solutions. *Clinical Chemistry*, 59(8), 1187-1194. https://doi.org/10.1373/clinchem.2013.205070

+- Chung S, Kang J, Gao Y, et al. (2023).
+Lot-to-Lot Variance in Immunoassays -- Causes, Consequences, and Solutions. *Diagnostics*, 13(11), 1835. https://doi.org/10.3390/diagnostics13111835

 - Feng F, Thompson MP, Thomas BE, et al. (2019).
 A computational solution to improve biomarker reproducibility during long-term projects. *PLoS ONE*, 14(4), e0209060. https://doi.org/10.1371/journal.pone.0209060

 - Henson RL, Volluz K, Saef BA, et al. (2022).
 A methodology for normalizing fluid biomarker concentrations across reagent lots. *Alzheimer's and Dementia*, 18(S6), e066912. https://doi.org/10.1002/alz.066912